stigok/blog.stigok.com/collections/_posts/2021-10-30-golang-oto-http-generate-custom-struct-tags-other-than-json-plush.md

 <p><%= a["myaddress"].Street %></p>
 ```

-Directly accessing the field like this in plush in a version earlier than v4.1.4 will result in an error resembling
+Directly accessing the field, like in the above example, in plush version &lt;4.1.4
+will result in an error resembling:

 ```
 line 58: no prefix parse function for DOT found